orstavik/JoiComponents/book/chapter2/HowTo_attributeChangedCallback.md

 But developers should not copy the principle of oldValue before newValue for custom element callbacks.
 The order should be newValue before oldValue.

+## TODO explain the pattern behind static get observedAttributes() ??
+how it can be used inside a functional mixin. how it can be overridden both statically and in each individual object.

 ## References
  * MDN on `attributeChangedCallback`
  * MDN on `observedAttributes`